-- Goal 3, Action 5: - ~3.5 Student Clubs and Career Job-Skill Based Experiences (MP 4.1/3.5) funded K-8 and high school teams to participated in VEX robotics clubs and competitions as well as Career Technical Student Organizations (CTSO) such as SkillsUSA, FFA, and HOSA to participate in regional, state, and national competitions and conferences. - ~3.6 Student Leadership & Engagement Experiences (MP 4.2/3.6) most school participate in the PLUS program that provides access to more than 1,200 students who serve as PLUS leaders.
+- Goal 3, Action 5: - ~305 Student Clubs and Career Job-Skill Based Experiences (MP 4.1/3.5/305) funded K-8 and high school teams to participated in VEX robotics clubs and competitions as well as Career Technical Student Organizations (CTSO) such as SkillsUSA, FFA, and HOSA to participate in regional, state, and national competitions and conferences. - ~306 Student Leadership & Engagement Experiences (MP 4.2/3.6/306) most school participate in the PLUS program that provides access to more than 1,200 students who serve as PLUS leaders.
 PLUS leaders were trained in, and implemented, strategies for student engagement such as: student-led forums, student surveys, cross-age mentoring and tutoring, rewards and acknowledgement systems, classroom presentations and lessons, regularly scheduled lunch time activities, and prevention efforts for ATOD (Alcohol, Tobacco, and other Drugs) use.
-PLUS Forums students discussed student-led solutions related to bullying based on SES, culture and race, language, and living situations, among other issues faced by students at schools such as: vaping, bullying, school safety, mental health, and disrespect. ~3.9 Student Access To Leadership Conferences (MP 4.8/3.9) students were provided the opportunity to attend student engagement activities that developed leadership and advocacy skills by attending the annual Black Students of California United Leadership Conference at the University of California Santa Cruz in March 2023.
+PLUS Forums students discussed student-led solutions related to bullying based on SES, culture and race, language, and living situations, among other issues faced by students at schools such as: vaping, bullying, school safety, mental health, and disrespect. ~309 Student Access To Leadership Conferences (MP 4.8/3.9/309) students were provided the opportunity to attend student engagement activities for 5 Black Student Union clubs.
+Black Student Union student members developed leadership and advocacy skills by attending the annual Black Students of California United Leadership Conference at the University of California Santa Cruz in March 2023.
 In addition, we were able to send 100 SUSD students and family members to a musical at Delta college focused on deepening connections to our community and historical roots during Black History Month.
-Three teachers attended the CADA conference to gain new engagement strategies that are culturally relevant to increase and improve student engagement opportunities.